Discussing Torah matters because the Torah matters

 The passage in Genesis is interesting, isn’t it?
 It says Ham saw his father naked and told his two brothers outside . . .
 When Noah awoke from his wine and found out what his youngest son had done to him...

-What did Ham do to Noah?!
-This is what I think happened: Ham damaged his father’s male organ, an act so severe as to prevent Noah from having any more sons.
+While I cant prove it, this is what I think happened: Ham damaged Noah’s male organ, an act so severe that it prevented Noah from having any more sons.

 The Old Man Noah

 I have to relate this to Job.
 Job also lost his whole world in a storm.
-(Job 38:1 literally refers to Job’s experience as a storm.)
+(Job 38:1 refers to Job’s experience as a storm.)
 Job had an identity crisis of his own.
-(Job lost his kids, whereas Noah did not.
-But Noah lost his friends, whereas Job did not.
-They both weathered the storm with their wives.)
-What we see in the story of Job is that, even after all things are restored to Job (Job 42:10), God never takes away the pain of his loss.
+Even after all things are restored to him (Job 42:10), God never takes away the pain of his loss.
 Job still has to grieve his previous life.
 We read that “the Lord blesses the latter part of Job’s life more than the former part” (Job 42:12) and that Job goes on to have “seven sons and three daughters” (Job 42:13).
-Nevertheless, Job never forgets the children he had at first, those who died when a storm killed them (Job 1:18-19).
-Job remembers them and longs for their presence even after God blesses him in the latter part of his life.
-And so, too, Noah’s heart breaks when remembers his former life.
-I can’t help but think a large portion of him died right along with the others.
+Nevertheless, Job never forgets the children he had beforehand, those who died when a literal storm killed them (Job 1:18-19).
+Job mourns them even after God blesses him in the latter part of his life.

 The Torah does an interesting thing with Noah.
-It groups him with his fathers, as if to suggest Noah belongs to the old world more than the new one.
+It groups him with his fathers as if to suggest Noah is of the old world more than he is the new one.
 To see this, we have to set two lineages side by side.
-First look at Shem’s lineage in Genesis 10.
-These people represent “the new humanity,” those living after the flood.

 After Noah was 500 years old, he became the father of Shem, Ham and Japheth . . .
 After the flood Noah lived 350 years.
 Noah lived a total of 950 years, and then he died.